JanetteMujica/PersonalWebsiteForAnAcademicResearcher/README.md

 ## Creation process

 In the links below, I share early wireframes of the project.
 Thereafter, I went through an iterative process.
-I consulted with my teacher, classmates, and client.
+I consulted my teacher, classmates, and client.
 Their feedback guided my design decisions.

 For example, I changed the hamburger menu for a simpler, visible, and straightforward menu system that makes the structure of the website much clearer.
-It also led me to reorganise the welcome page and put forward the researcher's biography.
+It also led me to reorganise the welcome page and bring forward the client main message around his research orientation and carreer objective.

 - <a href="https://mathieubcd.com/midterm.mathieubcd.com/index.html" target="_blank">
     Project</a>